Deba Surf Stats

 (light / offshore wind)

-The figure illustrates the variation of swells directed at Deba through an average March and is based upon 2964 NWW3 model predictions since 2007 (values every 3 hours).
-The wave model does not forecast wind or surf right at the shore so we have chosen the best grid node based on what we know about Deba, and at Deba the best grid node is 25 km away (16 miles).
+This chart illustrates the range of swells directed at Deba over a normal July, based on 2976 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast surf and wind right at the coastline so we have chosen the best grid node based on what we know about Deba.
+In the case of Deba, the best grid node is 25 km away (16 miles).
 The rose diagram shows the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing without direction information.
 Five colours show increasing wave sizes.
 The smallest swells, less than 0.5m (1.5 feet), high are coloured blue.
-These happened only 3% of the time.
-Green and yellow illustrate increasing swell sizes and largest swells greater than >3m (>10ft) are shown in red.
-In both graphs, the area of any colour is proportional to how frequently that size swell was forecast.
-The diagram suggests that the dominant swell direction, shown by the largest spokes, was NW, whereas the the most common wind blows from the WNW.
+These were forecast only 3% of the time.
+Green and yellow illustrate increasing swell sizes and red illustrates largest swells greater than >3m (>10ft).
+In each graph, the area of any colour is proportional to how commonly that size swell was forecast.
+The diagram implies that the dominant swell direction, shown by the biggest spokes, was NW, whereas the the most common wind blows from the NNW.
 Because the wave model grid is away from the coast, sometimes a strong offshore wind blows largest waves away from Deba and out to sea.
 We lump these in with the no surf category of the bar chart.
-To avoid confusion we don't show these in the rose diagram.
-Because wind determines whether or not waves are good for surfing at Deba, you can view an alternative image that shows only the swells that were forecast to coincide with glassy or offshore wind conditions.
-In a typical March, swells large enough to cause clean enough to surf waves at Deba run for about 97% of the time.
+To simplify things we don't show these in the rose diagram.
+Because wind determines whether or not waves are clean enough to surf at Deba, you can load a different image that shows only the swells that were expected to coincide with glassy or offshore wind conditions.
+During a typical July, swells large enough to cause surfable waves at Deba run for about 97% of the time.

 Also see Deba wind stats